jbarkie/intro-to-programming/notes/week2/wednesday-notes.md

 - "Connascent" - form of coupling - "born, lives, and dies together"
 - Anytime you do anything I/O bound - must use Async/Await
     - Communicating over network, to database, etc.
+- Get a grasp on why we're solving problems with a particular solution
+    - Then you can find a selling point for whatever proposal you have
+    - Propose a set number of solutions
+    - Talk to as many people individually as you can and see what they think
+        - People feel less comfortable sharing opinions in group settings
+    - Get a senior dev to walk through the code with you
+        - At your pace, so you can stop and ask questions when you need it
+        - Start by looking at tests - they reveal the intention
+            - Set some breakpoints and step through it
+- "A Curious Conversation"
+    - Start conversations with other people in different areas/roles
+        - What do they like?
+What do they dislike?
+            - Note the patterns
+- Lee's Coding Power Hours & other events
+    - Angular office hours?
+Accessibility office hours?